 Waiting Time and Funding

-- As of 2018, there is a surgeon in NZ – Dr Rita Yang, who performs public funded or private (self-funded) penectomy, vaginoplasty (penile inversion or Sigmoid colon technique), metoidioplasty, and phalloplasty; including testicle implants, erectile implants, and urethral lengthening as required.
+As of 2018, there is a surgeon in NZ – Dr Rita Yang, who performs public funded or private (self-funded) surgeries.
+These include penectomy, vaginoplasty (penile inversion or Sigmoid colon technique) for trans women and transfem people.
+For trans men and transmascs, she preforms metoidioplasty, and phalloplasty.
+She can provide testicle implants, erectile implants, and urethral lengthening as required.

-- Dr Yang also performs private top surgeries, breast augmentation, facial feminisation, thyroid cartilage reduction or augmentation, hair transplant, gluteal augmentation, lipofilling, liposuction, pectoral implants.
+Dr Yang also performs private top surgeries, breast augmentation, facial feminisation, thyroid cartilage reduction or augmentation, hair transplant, gluteal augmentation, lipofilling, liposuction, and pectoral implants.